Spring Steven Biggs - Fig Expert Spring Steven Biggs - Fig Expert

 Pin this post!

-There’s one more thing to remember—and this is important.
+There’s one more important thing to remember.

 Find out what to do with your fig tree in the spring.